Najma-Collective/Noor-Community-/sandbox/docs/archetypes.md

 - *Core inputs:* Slide title, Practice instructions, Activity type, Question prompts with optional options/answers.
 - *Optional enrichments:* Instructions icon class, Activity type icon class (stored for badge styling), Interactive module configuration via the module overlay.
+- *Module embed:* `moduleTemplate` selects a prebuilt iframe from `sandbox/Templates/`, while `moduleConfig`/`moduleHtml` can store a fully configured activity export.
+When omitted, the generator automatically maps `activityType` to the matching template file.

+**Authoring notes.** Deck exports now persist module HTML alongside the JSON payload.
+Any generated slide includes the `<script type="application/json" class="module-embed-config">…</script>` block so downstream builders can reopen the activity without manually re-inserting the iframe.

 **Icon hooks.** Layout badge uses the configured icon.
 The activity type badge text is derived from `activityType`; icon placeholders from the builder are saved but not yet rendered inline.